adrianmmiller/AppDataIsolation/README.md

 ### WARNING:

-Please temporarily disable the module (disable and reboot) before backing up if you use a root backup solution that offers to backup app data, otherwise you will NOT have any app data backed up.
+Please temporarily disable the module (disable and reboot) before backing up if you use a root backup solution that offers to backup app data, otherwise you prolly will NOT have any app data backed up.

 ### Project Stats ###